-Keeping this species with a slightly lower PH level seems to result to more distinct colors.
+Keeping this species with a slightly lower PH level seems to result in more distinct colours.

 Channa Androa can be kept as a couple of as a group.
 For keeping a group a larger aquarium is needed.
-Although Channa Andrao tends to be peaceful by nature, confrontations between adult conspecifics will take place, so many hidingplaces are requireed.
-These confrontations however are never violent.
+Although Channa Andrao tends to be peaceful by nature, confrontations between adult conspecifics will take place, so many hiding places are required.
+These confrontations, however, are never violent.

 Breeding Channa andrao

-After courtship and laying ot the eggs the male collects the egg in the mouth.
+After courtship and laying of the eggs, the male collects the egg in the mouth.
 Within 3-5 days (sometimes longer) the eggs will hatch.
 The female continues to produce eggs that will not be fertilised and serve for feeding the youngsters.
-The parental care continious for a period of 2-3 weeks.
+The parental care continues for a period of 2-3 weeks.

 Patrick de Pijper